beameio/beame-insta-ssl/README.md

 Right now we are not limiting it, but might if we get unreasonable usage.

-## Can I lose my beame domain?
+## Can I loose my beame domain?

 Yes.
 If you use it for phishing we will blacklist it and revoke your cert.

-# How do you do you begin using the beame-insta-ssl?
+# How do you begin using the beame-insta-ssl?

 	sudo npm install -g https://github.com/beameio/beame-insta-ssl.git